 - Mobile printers.
 For providing copies of tickets after issuing e-citations or code violations, look for the interface capabilities for mobile printing.

-- Access to data via cell networks.
+- Access to data via cellular networks.
 Dependence upon a single 3G cellular network can be inconvenient and even risky.
-Identify which systems should be accessed and then determine whether 3g or broadband access will provide the needed connectivity.
+Identify which systems should be accessed and then determine whether 3G or broadband access will provide the needed connectivity.
 For example, officers in the field may need to quickly connect to criminal databases and other sources of information.
-Gobi can make different 3g carriers accessible in the event your regular carrier is not available.
+Gobi can make different 3G carriers accessible in the event your regular carrier is not available.

 - Fingerprint authentication readers